 I love being involved in early architectural decisions.
 The choice of tech the company uses has such an effect on my day to day work that it’s great to be there at the beginning to influence things.
 I also really enjoy the variety of work you get at a startup.
 We don’t have any silos – no dedicated front end developers or testers or data scientists – everyone has to get their hands dirty with a bit of everything.
 It definitely keeps things interesting!

 Would you rather Shark dive, bungee jump, or skydive and why?

 Can I say none?
 I’m the opposite of an adrenaline junky and I hate feeling scared!
 But if I had to pick I’d choose shark diving as I have my PADI scuba diving licence.

 Right now with the way the world is I couldn’t in good conscious recommend anywhere inside.
-I try to follow the Japanese government’s advice of avoiding the three Cs: closed spaces, crowded places, and close contact settings.
+I try to follow the Japanese government’s advice of avoiding the three Cs: closed spaces, crowded places, and close-contact settings.

-Saying that, everyone who visits Edinburgh now or in a more normal time should go up Arthur’s Seat.
+Saying that everyone who visits Edinburgh now or in a more normal time should go up to Arthur’s Seat.
 I can’t think of another city that has such a big hill, in a large park, in the middle of a busy neighbourhood.
 It’s a relatively easy walk, roughly 30 minutes to the top, and the views over the city are really beautiful!